 How to minimize radiation exposure with dental X-rays?

 The best way for you to minimize your exposure to dental X-rays is to observe and maintain good oral health practice.
 Should you change dentist, make sure to ask for your most recent dental X-rays so you can share it with your new dentist.

 Your dentist can also help minimize your exposure to radiation from dental X-rays.
 Instead of taking multiple images in dental X-rays, opt for a single image to minimize exposure.
 Your dentist can also set the radiation exposure to the lowest level possible.
 For more information on dental X-rays contact us at New Smiles Dental.
-We are conveniently located in Woodbridge, Stafford, and Alexandria.
+We are conveniently located in Woodbridge, Stafford, and Fredericksburg.